Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Constructing instantons

 holds along the neck $M\setminus B^4_R(x)$;

 \item[{\rm (ii)}] The second condition requires $\nabla_A$ to {\em decay rapidly} at infinity i.e.,

 \end{itemize} \end{definition}

-The first condition ensures us that the connection has a well-defined holonomy at infinity given by $\nabla_\Gamma\vert_W$; the second condition regulates how fast the finite energy connection decays to this flat connection and also can be reformulated (cf. \cite{ete-jar}) by saying that $F_A$ belongs to a weighted Sobolev space with weight $\delta =\frac{1}{2}$ i.e., $F_A\in L^2_{\frac{1}{2}}(\Lambda^2M\otimes{\rm End}\:E)$.
+The first condition ensures us that the connection has a well-defined holonomy at infinity given by $\nabla_\Gamma\vert_W$; however note that if the infinity is not simply connected then this holonomy can in principle be non-trivial.\footnote{In this paper the case of the trivial holonomy will be considered only.} The second condition regulates how fast the finite energy connection decays to this flat connection and also can be reformulated (cf. \cite{ete-jar}) by saying that $F_A$ belongs to a weighted Sobolev space with weight $\delta =\frac{1}{2}$ i.e., $F_A\in L^2_{\frac{1}{2}}(M;\Lambda^2M\otimes{\rm End}\:E)$.
 Note that this second condition is stronger than the finite energy requirement on $\nabla_A$.
-It was demonstrated in \cite{ete-jar} that irreducible SU$(2)$ anti-instantons satisfying conditions (i) and (ii) with a fixed limiting flat connection $\nabla_\Gamma\vert_W$ and energy $e$ form framed moduli spaces ${\cal M}(e,\Gamma )$ which are smooth finite dimensional manifolds.
+It was demonstrated in \cite{ete-jar} that irreducible SU$(2)$ anti-instantons satisfying conditions (i) and (ii) with a fixed limiting flat connection $\nabla_\Gamma\vert_W$ and energy $e$ form framed moduli spaces $\cm (e,\Gamma )$ which are smooth finite dimensional manifolds.
 Their dimensions have also been calculated by the aid of a dimension formula.

-Now take an ALF space $(M,g)$ with a fixed oriantation whose curvature satisfies $W_g^+=0$ and $s_g=0$ therefore the Atiyah--Hitchin--Singer theorem applies and the projected Levi--Civita connection $\nabla_A$ is an anti-self-dual connection on $\Sigma^+$.
+Now take an ALF space $(M,g)$ with a fixed orientation whose curvature satisfies $W_g^+=0$ and $s_g=0$ therefore the Atiyah--Hitchin--Singer theorem applies and the projected Levi--Civita connection $\nabla_A$ is an anti-self-dual connection on $\Sigma^+$.
 By an appropriate curvature decay imposed on the metric (which is incorporated into the precise definition of an ALF space, cf. \cite{ete-jar}) this connection has not only finite energy but also decays rapidly as in (ii) of Definition \ref{feltetelek}; moreover if additionally it satisfies the weak holonomy condition (i) in Definition \ref{feltetelek} then it gives rise to an anti-instanton on $\Sigma^+$ in the sense above.
 Performing a conformal rescaling of the metric we obtain another anti-self-dual connection $\nabla_{\tilde{A}}$ on $\Sigma^+$.
 Since it is of the form $\nabla_{A+a}$ with $a$ as in (\ref{a1}) except finitely many points, its curvature reads as $F_{\tilde{A}}=F_{A+a}= F_A+\dd_Aa+a\wedge a$ consequently for its energy

 holds with a constant $c_2=c_2(g)>0$.
 We conclude that the regularity and decay properties of the perturbed connection is determined by the perturbation term.
-More precisely, the condition
+More precisely, the conditions